AceHack-Brainstorm/backend/README.md

 # Working
 ### The services are setup as individual monitors
-- As soon as a new service gets added, within the next 5 minutes it gets picked up by the CRON function and its respective status check logs are then populated in the mmonitoring_log database model.
+- As soon as a new service gets added, within the next 5 minutes it gets picked up by the CRON function and its respective status check logs are then populated in the monitoring_log database model.
 - Each service has a detailed explanation about the architecture and tech stack, so that the system can understand and have a technical context before recommending a proper solution.
 - The text in the architecture field is added as a system context in the OpenAI call.